nalbi-taehee-kim/sveltekit-adapter-aws/README.md

 # SvelteKit Adapter AWS

 This project contains a SvelteKit adapter to deploy SvelteKit to AWS using AWS-CDK.
+- Fork of https://github.com/MikeBild/sveltekit-adapter-aws to solve some issues with the original package

 ## How to use?